gigclouds/CafeOrderingSystem/README.md

-# Cafe Ordering System ☕🍽️
+# Assignment 1 Cafe Ordering System ☕🍽️

 A Java-based Cafe Ordering System built with object-oriented programming.
 The system handles dine-in and takeaway orders, manages menu items and stock, processes payments, and generates receipts.